 It takes extraordinary courage to stay open, connected, grounded and loving in the work for justice.
 And it also takes a great deal of practice!

-In this day-long workshop, we will engage somatic and contemplative tools that help us practice to:
+In this weekend workshop, we will engage somatic and contemplative practices that help us learn to:

 - center, resource and reconnect through relational compassion practice;